 Federal Regulation 40 CFR 131.38(c)(4) states that: "For purposes of calculating freshwater aquatic life criteria for metals from the equations in paragraph (b)(2) of this section, for waters with a hardness of 400 mg/l or less as calcium carbonate, the actual ambient hardness of the surface water shall be used in those equations."
 (Emphasis added).
-For the reasonable potential analysis the effluent hardness was used to calculate Effluent Limitations for the proposed Permit.
+For the reasonable potential analysis the effluent downstream hardness was used to calculate Effluent Limitations for the Permit.
+Ambient is defined as "surrounding", not "in the middle of".